marhop/fanslow-probook430g2/README.md

 the fan runs much less, but your mileage may vary.
 And of course, it's nobody's fault if you wreck your hardware!

-The core scripts `probook_ec.pl` and `fanslow.sh` are taken from
+The core scripts `probook_ec` and `fanslow` are taken from
-<https://github.com/k3mpaxl/fanspeed> with no or only slight modifications.
+<https://github.com/k3mpaxl/fanspeed> with no or only minimal modifications.
-Further information can be found at
+Further information on the original scripts can be found at
 <http://ubuntuforums.org/showthread.php?t=2008756>.

 # Overview of the components

-The `probook_ec.pl` script is used to change several hardware settings of a laptop.
+The `probook_ec` script is used to change several hardware settings of a laptop.
 Useful things you can do with it include switching the fan off and resetting the embedded controller (I guess that means something like returning control of the fan to the firmware):

-    # ./probook_ec.pl FANOFF
+    # probook_ec FANOFF
-    # ./probook_ec.pl FANRST
+    # probook_ec FANRST

-The `fanslow.sh` script monitors the temperature and sets the fan speed as needed.
+The `fanslow` script monitors the temperature and sets the fan speed as needed.

+The `fanslow.service` file is a systemd service unit file used for autostarting and running the `fanslow` script as a background daemon.

+# Installation

+Just use the Makefile for installation:

+    # make install

+Or manually put files here:

+    /usr/bin/fanslow
+    /usr/bin/probook_ec
+    /lib/systemd/system/fanslow.service

+Enable and start service:

+    # systemctl enable fanslow
+    # systemctl start fanslow

+Watch the log:

-    # ./fanslow.sh
+    # journalctl -u fanslow